kragen/derctuo/vga-oscilloscope.md

 diodes are grossly insufficient: your sound card is 20kHz, three orders of magnitude crappier.

+Once you can bring the problem into the digital domain, everything else becomes easy, because you can do it as slowly as you like.
+But how can you digitize a 20MHz signal if you don't have access to the market?
+50Msps ADCs are quite scarce in the municipal waste stream.

 Analog oscilloscopes achieved these bandwidths by using a cathode-ray tube; the beam's Y deflection was what you observed on the screen.
 So you might think that you could salvage an old TV and use its CRT, but